-In connection with the acquisition, the Company recognized acquisition related costs of \$0.1 million which were recorded within transaction, integration, and restructuring expenses in the accompanying condensed consolidated statements of operations for the three months ended March 31, 2024.
+In connection with Pro forma results of operation for this acquisition have not been presented because the acquisition, the Company recognized acquisition related costs of \$0.1 million which were recorded within transaction, integration, and restructuring expenses in the accompanying condensed consolidated statements of operations for the three months ended March 31, 2024.

-During the three months ended March 31, 2024, Carevoyance's post-acquisition revenue and net loss on a standalone basis were not material.
+During the three months ended March 31, 2024, Carevoyance's post-acquisition revenue and net loss on a standalone basis effects were not material to the Company's consolidated financial results.